OrchardCMS/OrchardDoc/Documentation/Setting-up-a-source-enlistment.markdown

 ![](../Upload/source-enlistment/HgExplorer_675.PNG)

-You can also filter by branch, which is useful for example if you're only interested in the more stable "default" branch (everyday work is happening in special branches or in the common "dev" branch).
+You can also filter by branch, which is useful for example if you're only interested in the more stable "default" branch (everyday work is happening in special branches or in the common "1.x" branch).

 ## Viewing the Source Code Without Enlisting